 Right Whales September through April

-Monotooo Marah through December

-wanatees March infough December
+Manatees March through December

-Sea turtles April through December
+April through December

-Piping plovers August through April
+Piping plovers

-Red Knots August through April
+August through April

 Surveillance must be conducted to whatever extent (aerial, waterborne, etc.) necessary to detect the endangered species.

 - E. Reports: All sightings must be reported immediately to the dredge inspector within 24 hours of the sighting.
 Additionally, all sightings must be included in the daily report.
 Following completion of the project, copies of the daily reports with sightings shall be forwarded to the U.S. Army Corps of Engineers, Dredging Section, ATTN: CESAS-OP-NN, U.S. Army Engineer District, 100 W. Oglethorpe Avenue, Savannah, GA 31401-3640.
 All of the reports must be dated and signed by the Contractor or his/her representative including the name of the person making the sighting. - F. Submittals: The Contractor shall submit the Endangered Species protection and Awareness Program in the above format to the Contracting Officer for his/her approval before work is commenced in the times identified in Item D above.
 The submittal must identify the program's coordinator, surveillance personnel, and who will be responsible for reporting sightings.